Our Mentors Will Work With You for Free to

 For Peer Mentors

-Only experienced students know what other students need to succeed.
+Your experience could be indispensable to the success of an entering college student.
 Imagine if you could have known ahead how to make a schedule and register for classes, to get the help you needed, or to find internships.

 Volunteer to share your knowledge and strengthen your college skills in the process.

 College faculty from around the country help us to develop our unique method for teaching the "hidden" curriculum of college success -- from disciplinary assumptions in the classroom, to analytical expectations on written assignments, to the tricks of the trade in STEM fields.

 Using our curriculum, we train advanced college students to mentor, and work with entering college students to succeed!

 See our 2022 Annual Report here.